madebits/madebits.github.io/blog/2016/2016-11-13-Lubuntu-on-Lenovo-u41-70.md

 [    2.369730] [drm:intel_dp_start_link_train [i915]] *ERROR* failed to train DP, aborting
 ```

-It seems, [acpi](https://wiki.archlinux.org/index.php/ACPI_modules) information is not correctly supplied by BIOS, not that it matters much.
+It seems, [acpi](https://wiki.archlinux.org/index.php/ACPI_modules) information is not correctly supplied by BIOS, not that it matters much in my case and this is not the first laptop to have this issue.

 ###ZRam